zuckschwerdt/win-sdr-thumbs/README.md

-# Windows SVG Thumbnail Provider in Rust
+# Thio's SVG Thumbnail Extension for Windows Explorer

 A high-performance thumbnail provider for Windows that generates explorer thumbnails for `.svg` and `.svgz` files, written in Rust, with no third party dependencies.